For Enrollment or other Info, call: 803-369-3684

 - A plethora of new sites and services are forthcoming during the next few weeks.
 Each school under the S.I. umbrella (School of English, School of Political Science, etc.) will be rolling out their own dedicated sites.
 Please bear with us as we fix flaws in our information, advertising, and other legacy items that are trying to keep pace!

-- Also, a collection of new courses and programs are on the agenda for Summer Semester of 2014 and beyond.
+- Also, a collection of new courses and programs are on the agenda for 2014 and beyond.
 Be on the lookout for things YOU have been asking for.
-Odds are good, they are in the loop for delivery as well.
+Odds are good that they are in the loop for delivery as well.
 New instructors and Deans are in training now, and helping assemble the courses and programs that will continue distancing Sherman Institute from mainstream academics.
 It’s a great time to be involved.

 WHO IS ROGER SHERMAN?